-Combine Mailchimp accounts to streamline your email marketing and potentially cut down on your monthly bill.
-To do this, you'll export your data from one account and import it into a master account.
+Combine Mailchimp accounts to streamline your marketing and potentially cut down on your monthly bill.
+To do this, you'll export your data from one account and import it into another account.

 In this article, you'll learn how to combine Mailchimp accounts.